-A. Needs Assessment (10 points possible)
+A. Needs Assessment (14 points possible)

-- Provide a clear and concise overview of the need for the proposed training program, including gaps in the current workforce, illustrated with local labor data.
+- 1) Provide a clear and concise overview of the need for the proposed training program, including gaps in the current workforce, illustrated with local labor data.
 Describe the community where this training program will take place including health disparities and unmet needs, and how those challenges will be addressed through this program. - 2) Outline other efforts or resources, if any, currently being undertaken to remedy this need. - 3) Discuss student demand for the program.
 Use institutional and statewide data.
-Include an analysis of where students completed their undergraduate medical education.
+Include an analysis of where students completed or will complete their undergraduate medical education.